The 50 Most Valuable Comic Books in the World (2023)

 First Teenage Mutant Ninja Turtles (1st Print)

-The only modern age book on this list, this book features the first appearance of the Teenage Mutant Ninja Turtles.
+The only modern-age book on this list, this book features the first appearance of the Teenage Mutant Ninja Turtles.
 The initial first print of Teenage Mutant Ninja Turtles 1 had a low run, which led the comic to be worth a good amount.
-Higher-grade copies are continuing to climb in price in today's market.
+Higher-grade copies have been selling for strong prices in the past few years.
 There are currently 31 CGC 9.8 copies on the census.